Skip to content

 Quality

-The Stainless Steel Scaper is good quality steel that does not bend and last a long, long time.
+The Stainless Steel Scaper is good quality steel that does not bend and lasts a long, long time.

 Ease of Use

-To make all kinds of cool patterns Check out this Stainless Steel Serrated Scraper.
+Making patterns in clay adds a different dimension to your pottery.
 You can use all four sides and even mix up the patterns.
 You can move the serrated edge diagonally or horizontally.
 Even move your hand back and forth as you glide it around the clay.
-Making patterns in the clay adds a different dimension to your pottery.

 Check Current Pricing for